wenjietseng/wjt-website-archived/_pages/about.md

 <br>

-Wen-Jie Tseng is a 3rd year PhD student and Human-Computer Interaction (HCI) researcher in [DIVA](https://diva.telecom-paristech.fr/) Group at Telecom Paris, France.
-His research investigates the physical breakdown in Virtual Reality (VR) - an abrupt disruption of the VR experience caused by a collision with the physical environment.
-His research aims to understand the behavior process for physical breakdowns by conducting user experiments, provide solutions through prototyping, and explore future mechanisms that could perpetuate safety risks.
+Hi, I am a Ph.D. student and Human-Computer Interaction (HCI) researcher in [the DIVA Group](https://diva.telecom-paristech.fr/) at Telecom Paris, France.
+My thesis investigates the physical breakdown in Virtual Reality (VR) - an abrupt disruption of the VR experience caused by a collision with the physical environment.
+My research goal aims to understand the behavior process for physical breakdowns by conducting user experiments, providing solutions through prototyping, and exploring future mechanisms that could perpetuate safety risks.

-In 2023, he will continue his PhD at the Department of Computer Science, TU Darmstadt, Germany.
-Previously, he finished his Master degree at National Chiao Tung University, Taiwan, exploring how to integrate input controls and haptic outputs with VR head-mounted displays.
-Have a look at his [Projects](https://wenjietseng.com/projects/) and [CV](https://wenjietseng.com/assets/pdf/2023_CV_Wen_Jie_Tseng.pdf) for more details.
+In 2023, I will continue my Ph.D. research at the Department of Computer Science, TU Darmstadt, Germany.
+Previously, I finished my Master's degree at National Chiao Tung University, Taiwan, exploring how to integrate input controls and haptic outputs with VR head-mounted displays.
+Have a look at my [Projects](https://wenjietseng.com/projects/) and [CV](https://wenjietseng.com/assets/pdf/2023_CV_Wen_Jie_Tseng.pdf) for more details.

 <!-- <a href="https://scholar.google.com.tw/citations?user=1XUzM-UAAAAJ&hl=zh-TW">Google Scholar</a>, <a href="https://dblp.uni-trier.de/pers/hd/t/Tseng_0002:Wen=Jie">dblp</a> -->
 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.